distante/esphome-components/components/sec_touch/readme.md

 - `42625` is the checksum.
 -
 ### SET Response Message
-Sadly (IMHO) the SEC-TOUCH just sends an `ACK` message after receiving a SET message and it takes a couple of seconds for the SEC-TOUCH screen to update the new value, so the best we can do is to wait for the `ACK` message and then send a `GET` message to get the new value.
+Sadly (IMHO) the SEC-TOUCH just sends an `ACK` message after receiving a SET message and it takes a couple of seconds for the SEC-TOUCH screen to update the new value, so the best we can do is to wait for the `ACK` message and then send a `GET` message to do a security sync of the new value.

 ```log
 Byte received: 2   // STX 0x02